-With the assistance of a report by the Licensing Team (a copy of which is appended in the Annex to the Minute Book) the Sub-Committee considered an application from Mr MG whose application had been referred to the Licensing and Protection Sub-Committee for consideration.
+With the assistance of a report by the Licensing Team (a copy of which is appended in the Annex to the Minute Book) the Sub-Committee considered a renewal application from Mr MA whose application had been referred to the Licensing and Protection Sub-Committee for consideration.
+In conjunction with

-Following an introduction by the Licensing Officer, Members were advised of the options available to them in respect of this application.
+Copies of relevant documentation in relation to the applicant's vehicle inspection checks were provided to the Sub-Committee and Members were advised of the options available to them in respect of this application following a presentation by the Licensing Officer.

-Mr MG was then permitted to address the Sub-Committee and in doing so took the opportunity to explain the background to the details on his DBS certificate and took the opportunity to outline the reasons he felt he should be granted a Private Hire Licence.
-Following questions from Members he then left the meeting to enable Members to make their determination.
+Mr MA was then permitted to address the Sub-Committee and in doing so took the opportunity to explain further information in relation to the vehicle inspections and repairs to his vehicle.

+Members received further clarification from Mr A Stanbridge in relation to the vehicle inspections and advice provided to Mr MA.

+The meeting was adjourned at 2.37pm and resumed at 2.42pm.

+Following questions from Members Mr MA then left the meeting to enable Members to make their determination.

-The Sub-Committee gave careful consideration to the application, the information within the committee report, the contents of the DBS, DVLA and NAFN checks together with the submission made by the applicant.
-The Sub-Committee also took into account the District Council's guidelines relating to the relevance and treatment of convictions, the District Council's Schedule of Conditions of licence, the legislative and policy provisions, statutory guidance and advice from their legal representative.
+The Sub-Committee gave careful consideration to the application, the information within the committee report, the vehicle inspection checks and receipts together with the submission made by the applicant.
+The Sub-Committee also took into account the District Council's guidelines relating to the Relevance and Treatment of Convictions, the District Council's Schedule of Conditions of licence, the legislative and policy provisions, statutory guidance and advice from their legal representative.